SimplyOrtiz/LoadingTech/README.md

 This Branch as the name says it's just a bunch of code dumped for testing and tweaking.
 This version of the website has the latest code of the project, but it may not be functional or final.

-For the latest published code please check [Main Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/main) Or for indev stuff check [Indev Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/Indev)
+For the latest version please check the [Main Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/main) or for the lastest code check the [Indev Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/indev)

 ## Authors